 Here's why affirmations & mindset work on their own will not get you there…

-To be completely direct, teachers who just throw around the distorted concept that you just have to shift your mindset deeply concern me.
-Because that shit doesn't work for everyone.
-Because that shit doesn't take into account people's lived experiences, or the oppressive systems that we undeniably have in our society to keep certain people in unsupportive lifecycles.
-It isn't respecting reality.
-It isn't not trauma-informed.
-Phew – so, here's the deal.
 Affirmations & trying to rewire your brain can actually further damage your psyche.
-You MUST honor where you are.
-(If you've been here a while, you know that acceptance is the key to change).
+You must honor where you are.
+(If you've been around here a while, you know that acceptance is the key to change).
 You must heal the part of you that cannot believe in the affirmation.
 If you don't, you're telling the part of you who is trying to keep you safe (perhaps your 4 year old self) that they are wrong… which causes further division and fragmentation in your soul.
 HEALING IS ABOUT WHOLENESS, not separation.

 I'm here to help you restore your wholeness.